qiaoyafeng/cas/intl.en-US/FAQ/FAQ/What is the impact of Symantec SSL certificate upgrade and how can I resolve the problems?.md

 **Note:** According to Symantec, Symantec has applied a new certificate issuance system since December 1, 2017 and the SSL certificates issued after December 1, 2017 are compatible with Google Chrome.

-Symantec SSL certificates of the following time ranges will not be affected by the root certificate upgrade plan:
+Symantec SSL certificates of the following time ranges will not be affected by the root certificate upgrade plan :

 -   SSL certificates that were issued before June 1, 2016 and will expire before March 2018
 -   SSL certificates that were issued after June 1, 2016 and will expire before September 2018